 “There never were two peas in a pod more alike than Signor Joachim Fernando Pereira, and my late servant, John Taylor the deserter.”

-- My wife and I are two peas in a pod, we like gardening together and come Saturday, we’re going to be planting two trees in our backyard.
+- My wife and I are like two peas in a pod, we enjoy doing all sorts of activities together.

-- You both often wear similar clothing to one another, you’re like two little peas in a pod.
+- Both of you have a similar style when it comes to clothing; you’re two little peas in a pod.

 - Mary and Donna’s favorite place in the house is the kitchen.
 They have a passion for cooking and are birds of a feather with regard to food.